omarBoua/ai-project/ausarbeitung.md

 ---

-#### Threshold Selection and Impact
+#### Threshold Selection and Post-Processing Strategy

 In both models, a **threshold value of 0.1** was used to determine the presence of edges in the predicted adjacency matrices.
-The threshold selection was a critical factor in minimizing the number of failed graphs (cases where the predicted number of nodes did not match the actual graph).

-- **Objective of Threshold Selection:**
+The threshold selection played a critical role in balancing performance across multiple evaluation metrics.

+**Post-processing Adjustment:**
+- In cases where the predicted graph failed (e.g., missing nodes due to low-confidence edge predictions), a **post-processing step** was introduced to add edges for nodes that were most likely connected, even if their edge scores were below the set threshold.
+- This adjustment was necessary to avoid producing incomplete graphs that do not make sense in real-world applications.
-  The primary goal was to balance between minimizing the number of failed graphs and maintaining good performance across other evaluation metrics such as precision, recall, and accuracy.
+- The threshold value of **0.1** was carefully chosen to minimize the need for this post-processing while maintaining high precision, recall, and overall accuracy.

-- **Threshold Trade-off Considerations:**
+**Trade-offs Considered:**
-  - Setting the threshold too **low** (e.g., near 0) would result in nearly zero failed graphs but would lead to excessive false positives, significantly degrading precision and increasing graph edit distance.
+- Setting a **lower threshold** could eliminate the need for edge additions but would introduce excessive false positives, degrading precision.
-  - Setting the threshold too **high** could improve precision but result in a high number of failed graphs due to missing edges in the predicted structure.
+- Conversely, setting a **higher threshold** could lead to an increase in missing connections, requiring more post-processing and increasing graph edit distances.

-The chosen threshold of **0.1** provided a good balance between reducing failed graphs and maintaining overall performance across all metrics.
+- The current approach achieves a balance between reducing the number of modifications and preserving good performance metrics.

 ---